Dehydrated Food vs. Freeze Dried Food

 Number of Servings

 Every package is labeled with serving size, instructions, and preparation information.
 The large #10 cans (large coffee can size) will make quite a few servings depending on the product and product line.
-For example: a #10 can of freeze dried entree will make 10 - 11 servings on average.
+For example: a #10 can of freeze dried entrees will make 10 - 11 servings on average.
 A #10 can of dehydrated green beans however, contains 48 servings.
 The actual number of servings is found on each product detail page on our website.

-A lot of people want to know how fast they must consume the food in an opened container.
+A lot of people want to know how quickly they must consume the food in an opened container.
 This question applies to any of the foods we sell, whether cans, buckets, or even the mylar bags or foil pouches.

 Mountain House's position on this is a rather conservative "two weeks" to consume an opened container.
 Honestly, we don't know why; it has not been any sort of a problem for us to eat food that has been left open for several years.
 Rainy Day doesn't specify, and neither does Alpine Aire, so we don't know their stated position.
 For us though, it has been years with no noticeable decline in taste or quality.
 This applies equally to both dehydrated and freeze dried foods.

 Storable foods, whether freeze dried or dehydrated foods, are very compact - in fact, far more compact than canned foods or MRE's (which we do not recommend).
 There is no excess water or fancy packaging, no empty air spaces and giant sized boxes with tiny servings inside.
 An entire year supply can be fit into a 2 ft x 3 ft area, stacked 5 ft high.
 Or under the bed.
 Or in a closet.
 Or in the pantry.
 Or in the basement, or under the house.
 These foods are concentrated, because the water and air has been removed before packaging and there is no wasted space.
-A single can contains many servings, instead of a 1 or 2 servings found in a can at the supermarket.
+A single can contains many servings, instead of 1 or 2 servings found in a can at the supermarket.

-Wrong.
 Not always.
 And certainly, not forever.
 During times of crisis, the supermarkets are stripped bare in a matter of hours.
 American's used to stock food as part of their everyday preparations but have since forgotten this time honored practice.
 Now, everyone rushes to the store to "stock up" when the news or events frighten them into doing so, but it's actually too late then (prices are already higher and availability is uncertain).
 Or worse, they will wait until after a disaster and find out there is nothing left.
 This has happened countless times in America's history of regional disasters.
-Everything is sold out and some merchants even take unscrupulous advantage of the crisis by jacking up prices sky high.
+Everything is sold out in mere hours and some merchants even take unscrupulous advantage of the crisis by jacking up prices sky high.

 Don't be vulnerable, plan ahead.
 You simply never know when you are going to need to be ready.
 We've written much more on this subject, some of it can be found here.